 Dump Them All: In the end, Lenore is only interested in a working relationship with Britt and Kato, though both of them have been pursuing her romantically.

-Engineered Public Confession: Britt manages to get Scanlon to confess to his father's murder and various crimes which he records onto a flash drive.
+Engineered Public Confession: Britt manages to get Scanlon to confess to his father's murder and various crimes as part of a Breaking Speech, which he records onto a flash drive.
 Well, he thought he did anyway, before Britt realized it was completely blank.
 Oops.

 Evil Makeover: At the end of the film, Chud...
 BLOODNOFSKY feels he needs to begin to emulate the Green Hornet, dressing in fine, crimson suits.
 Funnily enough, this is exactly what Crystal Clear told him at the beginning of the film.